ESG: Board Governance Considerations

 Centri’s ESG Advisory team is uniquely qualified to assist you on your ESG journey.
 And, while each company’s ESG journey will be different, ensuring you have a trusted advisor to support you is essential.
 Whether your business has an ESG program in place or is in the process of developing an ESG strategy, Centri’s experts offer a range of ESG services that are tailored to your needs at the moment and in the future.

-Mihir is a Managing Director and ESG Practice Leader at Centri.
+Mihir is a Partner at Centri Business Consulting and the leader of the firm’s Risk & Sustainability Practice.
 He has over 15 years of experience helping large Fortune 500 publicly-traded and private companies drive process improvement, minimize company risks, and enhance corporate governance.
-He has significant experience managing audits and advisory projects, including Sarbanes-Oxley (SOX) 404 Compliance, financial, operational, IT, and system implementation reviews.
+View Mihir Jhaveri's Full Bio

 About Centri Business Consulting, LLC